aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/ptp.md

     enabled: true
   ```

-- per node_group, for example for all spine nodes in SPINES.yml
+- per node type, for example for all spine nodes in SPINES.yml

   ```yaml
   spine: